MeganNyhan/CI_PP5_SALT/README.md

 ### User Experience:

 ### Target Audience
-<p>The Donegal Courts blog was inspired by the local newspaper of Donegal - the Donegal News/ Derry people, so the target audience would be of readers of that or for people who are native to Donegal that live away and want to stay up to date.
-In short, the Target audience is mainly Donegal Natives or people who have Donegal Ties that want to stay up to date with the court listings. </p>
+<p>The Deegagh Sea Salt E-Commerce site has a large target audience as it offers a universal product.
+However, primarily the users are geared towards tourists visiting Ireland who want to buy souvenirs, chefs who want to buy salt in bulk for their resturants / business, and or those that live in ireland who want to support local. </p>

 ### User Requirements
-<p>As I have mentioned, the blog has a very niche target audience.
-However, the age demographics are quite broad and because of this the blog has to be easy to use for every age group.
-I have taken the following approach to make sure that all User Requirements to access and use the blog has been covered:</p>
+<p>As I have mentioned, the site has a very large target audience.
+The age demographics are quite broad and because of this the site has to be easy to use for every age group.
+I have taken the following approach to make sure that all User Requirements to access and use the site has been covered:</p>
 <ul>
     <li>Have a clear understanding of the layout of the site -> clear navigation.</li>
     <li>The blog has to be formal and factual, information on the site has to be easily accessibile to the user.</li>
-    <li>The option of customizing the blog posts by the owner has to be limited it the authorisation.
-A random user of the blog can not have permition to comment or post on the blog.</li>
+    <li>The option of posting products has to be limited to the admin of the site to prevent scams.
+A random user of the site can not have permission to post products.</li>
-    <li> As the topics discussed on the site contain sensitive information, I want the admin to be able to choose what comments get posted or not.
 </ul>

 ### User Stories

 ### First time and Recurring Stories
 <ol>
-    <li>As a user of the site, I want to be able to Browse through content on the website.</li>
+    <li>As a user of the site, I want to be able to view the products available to buy.</li>
-    <li>As a user of the site, I want to be able to View Court News Stories.</li>
+    <li>As a user of the site, I would like to be able to view the products available to buy within categories.</li>
-    <li>As a user of the site, I want to be able to View Court News Stories in a List.</li>
+    <li>As a user of the site, I would like to be able to view the products in their categories on the site easily.</li>
-    <li>As a user of the site, I want to be able to open and read the court news stories.</li>
+    <li>As a site user, I would like to be able to buy a product from the site successfully and easily.</li>
-    <li>As a user of the site, I want to be able to View comments under each post.</li>
+    <li>As a user of the site, I would like to be able to create an account with the possibility of keeping up to date with my order history and tracking.</li>
-    <li>As an authorized user of the site, I want to be able to Post Comments. </li>
+    <li>As a user, I would like to be able to leave a review on a product I have ordered.</li>
-    <li>As a user of the site, I want to be able to Register for an account.</li>
+    <li>As a user of the site, I would like to view the products available to buy in a gallery as well as categorised.</li>
 </ol>

 ### Site's Owner Stories
 <ol>
+    <li>As a site owner, I would like to display to customers if an item is in stock or not.</li>
-    <li>As an authorized owner of the site, I want to be able to Post Stories to the site.</li>
+    <li>As a site owner, I want to employ web marketing strategies to grow the audience of my site.</li>
-    <li>As an authorized owner of the site, I want to be able to Create story drafts to come back to.</li>
-    <li>As an authorized owner of the site, I want to be able to Manage site content.</li>
+    <li>As the owner of the site, I want to be able to upload products to the site using the admin section.</li>
-    <li>As an authorized owner of the site, I want to be able to Manage comments under posts.</li>
 </ol>

 ## Technical Design